-- 1. URGES the enactment of effective national handgun control legislation which calls for the following: - a. a ban on the sale, manufacture, importation, ownership and possession of handguns in the United States, except for the police, military and secured gun clubs; (1988) - b. a requirement that handgun owners be responsible and accountable for possession, care, use and ultimate disposition of their guns; (1988) - c. an imposition and enforcement of severe penalties, mandatory sentencing and civil liability for crimes involving handguns; (1988) - d. a strict federal ban on all plastic handguns; (1988) - e. national and all state legislation banning the concealed carry of any handgun, loaded or unloaded, by private citizens in any public place.
-(2001) - 2.
+- 1. URGES the enactment of effective federal violence prevention legislation which calls for the following: - a. a ban on the sale, manufacture, importation, ownership and possession of guns in the United States, except for police, military and hunting purposes; (2013) - b. a ban on assault weapons and high-capacity ammunition magazines; (2013) - c. imposition and enforcement of severe penalties, mandatory sentencing and civil liability for crimes involving gun; (2013) - d. universal background checks for all new gun purchases; (2013) - e. state legislation banning the concealed carry of any gun, loaded or unloaded, by private citizens in any public place.
+(2001) - f. criminalization of gun trafficking.
+(2013) - 2.
 SUPPORTS child abuse prevention programs that would require a physician, without fear of criminal or civil liability, to report suspected cases of battered-child syndrome to appropriate agencies and to file such reports so that recurrent offenses can be detected; - 3.
 SUPPORTS additional major research on the causes, prevention and cures of violence.
 (1993) - 4.
 URGES the education of all Americans about the known facts about violence and encourages further studies on violence as a public health emergency.
 (1993) - 5.
 In regard to hate crimes: - a.
 CONDEMNS hate crimes which are defined as harassment, violence and crime motivated by prejudice and hate based on actual or perceived sexual orientation and gender identity, race, ethnicity, religion, gender or sex and physical or mental ability whether by groups or individuals; (1988) - b.
 SUPPORTS nationwide legislation calling for the documentation and increased public awareness of hate crimes and bias related violence; (1988) - c.
-URGES health professionals, community leaders, governmental and private agencies to recognize, help reduce and alleviate the effects of hate crimes upon victims to better preserve their human dignity and self worth; (1988) - SUPPORTS violence prevention by education, research and funding of community service on a national, state and local level; (1988) - e.
+URGES health professionals, community leaders, governmental and private agencies to recognize, help reduce and alleviate the effects of hate crimes upon victims to better preserve their human dignity and self worth; (1988) - d.
+SUPPORTS violence prevention by education, research and funding of community service on a national, state and local level; (1988) - e.
 URGES vigorous enforcement and prosecution efforts against individuals and groups perpetrating such crimes.
 (1988) - 6.
 In regard to sexual abuse: - a.
 SUPPORTS the repeal of laws classifying as criminal conduct consensual sexual activity of any form in private, excepting those laws which protect children, the mentally incompetent and other persons from rape and other forced sexual activity; - b.
 CONDEMNS all advertising that portrays women or men as natural and willing victims of sexual violence; - c.
 URGES state legislatures to institute or expand existing programs for dealing with the physical and psychological trauma of a sexual assault; - d.
 URGES state legislatures to adequately compensate the victim for the cost of medical, surgical and hospital expenses, counseling, emergency funds for housing and pregnancy; - e.
 URGES physicians to inquire sensitively about sexual, physical, or child abuse in an open atmosphere with all patients; - f.
 ENCOURAGES health professionals to address the psychological, legal and safety needs of adult and pediatric patients who are victims of sexual and/or physical abuse.
 (1997)